akwohlgenant/andywohlg/content/post/2021-06-13-exploration-of-fannie-mae-loan-data/index.markdown

   )
 ```

 Whew, that took a while to get to run correctly (I kept finding missing commas that were holding things up).
-The last thing I will do today is check the data for null values.
+Now I'll do a quick check of the data for null values.

 ```r